sjc/SJCEmailValidation/README.md

 SJCEmailValidation
 ==================

-Validate an email address by (1) checking that it appears to be correctly formed, and (2) performing a DNS check that its domain portion can be correctly resolved.
+Validate an email address by (1) checking that it appears to be correctly formed, and (2) performing a DNS check that its domain portion can be resolved.

 The code is implemented as a category on NSString.
-To use them, add SJCEmailValidation.h and .m (from /SJCEmailValidation) to your iOS or Mac OS X project.
-An example iOS project is included under /EmailValidation to demonstrate their use.
+To use it, add SJCEmailValidation.h and .m (from /SJCEmailValidation) to your iOS or Mac OS X project.
+An example iOS project is included under /EmailValidation to demonstrate their use, and there are some basic tests under /EmailValidationTests which run against lists of valid and invalid email addresses.

 Simple, synchronous checking of the formatting of the email address can be performed using `sjc_isCorrectlyFormedEmailAddress:` (or `sjc_isCorrectlyFormedEmailAddress` if you aren't bothered with getting a descriptive error back).